Stefanuk12/RoProPatcher/docs/verification_token.md

 # Getting RoPro Verification Token

-This will detail how to get your verification token which 99% of you will find no use for.
-This token is used for tracking playtime for a specific user.
-By using this token, you are able to track playtime for your main account while on your alt account.
+This will detail how to get your verification token, but before you read the steps, read [this](#please-read).

+- This token is used for tracking playtime for a specific user
+- By using this token, you are able to track playtime for your main account while on your alt account

 ## Steps